AN 555: True Differential Signaling Termination and Biasing for Agilex™ 7 M-Series, Agilex™ 5, and Agilex™ 3 FPGAs

 AC coupling allows chips with different common-mode voltages to interface with each other.
 However, it requires a capacitor.
 If you do not select a proper capacitor, AC coupling can add jitter or degrades the signal.
 After the series capacitor, you need a DC restore circuit to meet the common-mode voltage requirements of the receiver.

-Note: Intel recommends that you use SPICE or IBIS models to verify your capacitor selection.
+Note: Altera recommends that you use SPICE or IBIS models to verify your capacitor selection.

 DC coupling works in cases where the output common-mode voltage of the transmitter is in the required range of the input common-mode voltage of the receiver.

-• Use DC coupling if you are certain that the common-mode voltage requirements of the transmitter are a subset of the common-mode voltage output of the receiver.
+• Use DC coupling if you are certain that the common-mode voltage requirements of the transmitter are a subset of the input common-mode voltage range of the receiver, and if you are certain that the maximum input voltage driven into the True Differential Signaling input buffer does not exceed VICM(max) + VID(max)/2.

 • Use AC coupling if your case is borderline or the requirements are not satisfied.